Mechatronics for photonics assembly and testing

 ficonTEC machines fulfill the definition of state-of-the art mechatronics, encompassing fully-integrated advanced mechanical motion/positioning elements, electronics and instrumentation, together with powerful software tools.

-Over time, and with the accumulated experience of an installed base of many hundreds of machines, continued machine development has led to highly modular and fully-integrated platforms and numerous product lines.
-The result is ever higher levels of performance and reproducibility, and thus higher yield and lower cost/part in the very devices our machines are designed to assemble.
+With the accumulated experience of an installed base of many hundreds of machines, continued machine development has led to several well-established, highly modular and fully-integration-capable product lines.
+The result is ever higher levels of performance and reproducibility, and thus higher yield and lower cost/part for the very devices our machines are designed to assemble.

 These continuous developments also enable us stay ahead of the rapidly changing customer manufacturing needs in photonic component assembly.